rayrfan/Fanray/src/Core/Fan/Migrations/README.md

 ﻿# Working with migrations

-Migrations can be done inside VS by opening up Package Manager Console.
+Open Package Manager Console, make sure `Fan` is the default project.

 ## Add-Migration

-If you make changes to any Entity derived model classes or ModelBuilders, say you added a property to Post class.
+If you've made changes to any Entity derived model classes or ModelBuilders, say a property has been added to the `Post` class.

-`Add-Migration UpdatePost` will create a migration named UdpatePost prefixed with today's timestamp.
+`Add-Migration UpdatePost` will create a migration named UpdatePost prefixed with today's timestamp, it has two methods `Up` and `Down`; a `.Designer.cs` will also be created; Snapshot will be updated.

 ## Update-Database